sbs-ntu/lab-website/README.md

 ## **Contact Us**

 <div>
-  Please send us your questions or concerns to
+  Please feel free to contact us via
-  <a hef="sbslab.ntu@gmail.com">sbslab.ntu@gmail.com</a> and we will give you the help you need.
+  <a href="mailto:sbslab.ntu@gmail.com">sbslab.ntu@gmail.com</a> if you need any futher information.
 </div>